We have a gigantic nuclear reactor in the sky; there is no energy shortage.

 We just put less proven technologies on the back burner until after we have built a solar cell system using the current proven technology.

 Yellowstone: We develop Yellowstone geothermal to make all the hydrogen we need.
 It has the heat and water needed to do it.
 We could build a system to make rivers of hydrogen to power all engines that now burn gas.
-The Yellowstone caldera over about a hundred square miles.
+The Yellowstone caldera is over about one hundred square miles.
 We could build hundreds of power plants just like coal power plants, but we would not need the coal.
 We could not only make all the power the US needs, we could be the biggest exporter of hydrogen in the world in a few years.
 Instead of buying polluting oil from other countries, we could make and sell hydrogen.
 Wake up people.

 The solar panel system will be an emergency government operation which will cut through all the red tape, such as environmental, private property, and any other issues that could slow it down.
 The only concern will be to build it as fast and efficiently as possible, just as in time of a real war.
 It is the only way we can do it fast enough for there not to be a real blood and death national emergency, such as a war.